 Table 4-7 outlines the project category specific costs for the Stevens Creek watershed.
 One pipe replacement improvement is recommended: Fallen leaf that totals \$350,000.
 Watershed pipeline extensions total \$160,000 and problem areas total \$150,000.
 No drywell improvements are recommended in this area.
 The total cost of CIP projects for the Stevens Creek watershed is \$660,000.
 For a more detailed breakdown of problem area costs and priorities see Table 4-8.
-Figure 4-6 displays the location of the conveyance pipeline improvements, extensions, drywells, and problem areas.
+Figure 4-6 displays the location of the conveyance pipeline improvements.